-If you’re naturally competitive, invite some friends over and make a game out of it.
+If you’re naturally competitive, invite some friends to participate and make a game out of it.
 Pit a couple of contestants against each other and have the judge pick a winner.
 You can each create your masterpiece, scan it, and put it online for your friends to see.

 I’m told the best way to enjoy this activity is with a bottle of wine.

 I’m not saying to do this EVERY weekend.
-In fact, I’m saying not to…
+Quite to the contrary, I’m saying not to!

-But, once in a while, binging a TV show can be super fun.
-And, it’s super free if you’ve already got the right subscription (or login)
+But, once in a while, binge-watching a TV show can be super fun.
+And super free if you’ve already got the right streaming service.

 9. Window Shop

 You have to have some serious will power to pull this off, but there is no harm in looking.
-Plus, checking out some cool, local shops is a fun way to pass an hour or two.
+Plus, checking out some cool, local shops is a fun way to spend an hour or two.
 And with most non-essential businesses being closed, you’re safer window shopping now than when the stores are open.